-If you are interested in starting a new, successful career, look no further than heating, ventilation and air conditioning.
+If you are interested in starting a new, successful career, check out a career in heating, ventilation and air conditioning.
 HVAC is one of the fastest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which predicts the continued growth of the industry by 13 percent by 2028.

-One of the most in-demand careers is working as an HVAC technician.
-Learn more about their skill set, how to become one and about how much you can expect to make.
+A career that's increasingly in demand is an HVAC technician.
+Learn the ins and outs of the HVAC technician's daily schedule, how to become one and about how much you can expect to make.

-What Is an HVAC Technician?
+What Does It Mean to Be an HVAC Technician?

 A HVAC technician should be able to repair, install and maintain heating and cooling systems.
 Many technicians are skilled with both residential and commercial equipment.
 And, most important, you’ll receive a comprehensive education about: